 WELCOME

-I believe a commitment to deep inner work – as individuals, organizations and movements – can transform this reality.
+I believe a commitment to deep inner work – as individuals, organizations and movements – is transformational and necessary.
 We are capable of creating a culture of activism that has greater sustainability while creating more impact.

 NOW